alexmorley/every-data-scientist-should-know/README.md

 :point_up: These are resources I can recommend to every data scientist regardless of their skill level or tech stack

 This is a `s/programmer/data-scientist/g` of [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) by [@mtdvio](https://github.com/mtdvio).
-That meas two things: 1.
+That means two things: 1.
 I take no credit for the idea of creating this page, I just wanted one for data-science and 2. things that are *purely* related to software development will not be the focus of this page, though there may be limited duplication.

 # What do *YOU* think every data scientist should know?
 ![What do YOU think every data scientist should know](http://i0.kym-cdn.com/photos/images/original/000/806/927/d30.jpg)